 The origin country should be paired with the original air dates.
 It is the country where the show originally aired in.

-International co-production: two or more networks can be added when the series is broadcast simultaneously in the original language AND a) the countries are equal producing partners or b) international networks have a producing or "in association with" credit in the original credits.
+Two or more networks can be added when the series is broadcast simultaneously in the original language AND a) the countries are equal producing partners or b) international networks have a producing or "in association with" credit in the original credits.

 In the context of international broadcast with time difference (e.g. US/UK), simultaneously is defined as broadcast the same day.

 Random earlier broadcast on a different channel, especially in a different country, are usually ignored when the television series have a clear primary network.

 - e.g. when Canada airs episodes of an American series a few days ahead of the US broadcast (e.g. Chicago Med or The Real O'Neals) the Canadian network it not added as a network and the dates are not used as the first air dates

 - e.g. when Germany air the episodes of an American series a few months ahead of the US broadcast (e.g. Secrets and Lies), the German network is not added as a network and the dates are not used as the first air dates